-A warehouse zone is a physically or logically segregated area within a warehouse defined by the type of material it contains (bulk or rack storage, hazardous material, etc.) or the division of equipment and personnel used to put away, move and pick.
+A warehouse zone is a physically or logically segregated area within a warehouse defined by the type of material it contains (bulk or rack storage, hazardous material, etc.) or the division of equipment and personnel used to put away, move, and pick.

-This warehouse zone system allows you always to store the items in the exact locations so that employees can know where the items are stored.
+This warehouse zone system allows you to always store the items in the exact locations so that employees can know where the items are stored.

 Hence warehouses should have different types of zones.

 Different Types of Warehouse Zones in a Storage Area

 In this zone, you can store products required to keep away from moisture.

 It is the most common zone in a warehouse.
 In this zone, the temperature will be maintained between 50 to 70 degrees Fahrenheit.